stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 > _Admin accounts have sudo privileges:_ All Admin accounts on a Mac may use sudo to run
 > command-line utilities with administrative (root) privileges.

-You should also find an external hard drive.
-Begin using Time Machine as soon as possible, as it provides the most easy method for backing up your system.

-## Configuring a User Account

-### Configuring The Trackpad

-To make the trackpad behave correctly, ensure that these settings are enabled:

-- _System Preferences \> Trackpad \> Tap to click_
-- _System Preferences \> Accessibility \> Mouse & Trackpad \> Trackpad Options… \>
-  Enable dragging_

-### Creating a Private Applications Folder

-Once you have logged into your account, create a folder called _Applications_ within your home folder.
-Whenever you are prompted to drag a new applications into the global Applications folder, put it in this private Applications folder instead.
-Some applications have to be installed to global folders, but in most cases you can keep the system directories clean by storing third-party products in your private Applications folder.

 ### Securing the Safari Browser

 Whether or not you regularly use Safari, you should open it once, and adjust the